 All cultures have both traditions of resistance to relationship abuse as well as forms of acceptance of it.
 Culture cannot excuse relationship abuse—though abusers may use “culture” as a way to justify their choice to abuse.
 Abuse is not inherent or natural to any culture or group — it is always a choice, and focusing on cultural background takes the focus away from accountability.
 Many cultures have internalized patriarchal values and structures; in some instances, this is due to colonization and the violent introduction of Western social principles.
 Patriarchal beliefs enforce rigid gender roles and devalue the autonomy of womxn, which can lead to men feeling empowered to commit gender based violence.
 Unfortunately, intimate partner violence is prevalent in all cultures.
 Across the world, different cultures may have different responses to relationship abuse, and some may hold abusers more accountable than others.
 In every culture, many men choose not to abuse; therefore, cultural background should never be blamed.
 Ultimately, relationship abuse and sexual assault is always a choice made by the perpetrator.
-Perpetrators need to be held accountable in every culture and with equality (e.g. not disproportionately jailing African American men in the United States).
-Culture is ultimately defined by the individual, so ask a survivor about their definition of their own culture before making any assumptions and recognize that every individual has the right to live a life free from violence and abuse.
+Perpetrators need to be held accountable in every culture.

 See What Causes Relationship Abuse for more information.